EveOfMaly/reddit-sinatra-clone/notes.md

 2. Associations
     User
      A user has many POST
-     A user many SUBS through POST
+     A user many SUBS

     Sub
-    A Sub has many Post
+    A Sub belongs to a Post
-    A Sub has many Users through Post
+    A Sub has many Posts through PosTSubs

     Post
     A Post belongs to a User
-    A Post belongs to a Community
+    A Post Has many Subs
+    Has many Post Subs